Shammond Williams: Professional career

 Williams was selected in the second round, 34th overall, of the 1998 NBA draft by the Chicago Bulls.
 While he never played for the Bulls, he did play for the Atlanta Hawks, Seattle SuperSonics, Boston Celtics, Denver Nuggets, New Orleans Hornets, and Orlando Magic.

 He played internationally for Unics Kazan of Russia (where he obtained Georgian citizenship) and for Winterthur FC Barcelona of the Spanish Asociación de Clubs de Baloncesto (ACB).
 He has played for the Georgia national team and was the Most Valuable Player of the 2005 EuroChallenge All-Star Game.

 Williams signed a one-year contract with the Los Angeles Lakers on July 12, 2006.

 After spending one season with the Lakers, Williams returned to Europe and signed with Pamesa Velencia for three seasons.
 Before the start of the 2009–2010 ACB regular season, Pamesa Valencia released Williams, whereupon he trained on his own in the United States.
 On November 9, 2009, Williams returned to Spain and signed with Unicaja Málaga.

 In January 2011 he signed with Apollon Limassol BC in Cyprus.
 After finishing the season in Cyprus he signed with Sutor Basket Montegranaro in Italy.

 Coaching career

 During the 2011–12 season, he attended practices of North Carolina's men's basketball team and in 2012 was among the candidates to join Roy Williams' staff at UNC.
 He was also a counselor at the Nike Elite Youth Skill Academies.
 On June 21, 2012, Williams was appointed an assistant coach of the Furman Paladins.
 In 2013, he moved to the Tulane Green Wave, where he served a three-year stint as assistant coach, followed by one year at Western Kentucky Hilltoppers.
 On September 15, 2021, Williams resumed his coaching career by accepting an offer to join the Old Dominion Monarchs women's basketball team as an assistant coach.
 On July 2, 2024, Williams was hired as an assistant coach for the Denver Pioneers.
+On February 21, 2025, coach Jeff Wulbrun announced he was going to be on leave for the remainder of the 2024-2025 basketball season.
+That same day Denver reported that Shammond would be the interim coach for the Pioneers.